electricimp/Builder/README.md

 poem <- @"
     Hello, username!
     Roses are red,
     And violets are of undefined color.
 ";
 server.log(poem);
 ```

 ### @include ###

-This directive can be used to include local files, external sources, or macros.
+This directive can be used to include local files, external sources or [macros](#macro).

 <pre>
 <b>@include</b> <i>&lt;source:expression&gt;</i>
 </pre>

-- For `@macro` directive
+- For a `@macro`:

     <pre><b>@include</b> some_macro("username", 123)</pre>

-- For a local file
+- For a local file:

     <pre><b>@include</b> "somefile.ext"</pre>

-- For a remote file
+- For a remote file:

-    <pre><b>@include</b> "http://example.com/file.ext"</pre>

     <pre><b>@include</b> "https://example.com/file.ext"</pre>

+    For more detailed information on making use of remote includes, please see [below](#remote-includes).

-- For a file from GitHub
+- For GitHub file, where:

     - `user` is the user/organization name.
     - `repo` is the repository name.